lkumle/onlineVRtoolbox_tutorials/index.md

 > Within these accompanying materials, we present a minimal pipeline that implements communication between a Unity task and a web application, enabling a Unity task to send and retrieve data through the internet.

 The materials consist of 3 Notebooks, each tackling a discrete part of the pipline:
-1. **Notebook 1:** Implementing data transfer functionalities within Unity
-2. **Notebook 2:** Setting up a web application that the Unity task can access
-3. **Notebook 3:** Using decryption to ensure data security
+**Notebook 1:** Implementing data transfer functionalities within Unity **Notebook 2:** Setting up a web application that the Unity task can access **Notebook 3:** Using decryption to ensure data security

 These Noteboks go hand-in-hand with the resources provided within the onlineVR-toolbox.
 That is, together, they are designed to replicate a minimal pipline that sends (encrypted) data from a unity task to a web server where we can download it and decrypt it.

 ## Requirements

-{: .highight }
+{: .highlight}
 This is a self-contained tutorial: you can replicate the minial pipeline using only the provided materials.

 You don't need your own Unity task/project to follow this tutorial.
 The task also does not need to be uploaded on Steam (ar another gamestore) or packaged as a build.
 In fact, we recommend reading through the Notebooks first, and then replicating the pipleine with the resources provided here.
 This will make troubleshooting easier and allows you to get a sense of the involved steps.
 Once you have implemented a working pipeline, you can integrate the provided code and resources into your own Unity task.